 Arriving at the head of the temple, visit the great sacristy.
 Enter through the side small door that is on the right of the main altarpiece.
 It has two Baroque paintings around 1780, an interesting Crucifix, an ancient carving of Saint Vincent and artistic furniture for practical use, such as chests of drawers, a washstand or laver of Eucharistic equipment, dated 1914, and an original frame of hours and services, without use, for the various priests who had the church.

 Leaving the sacristy, you’ll find another chapel, the Chapel of Good Success or Zumelzu.
 With square floor and topped by a recessed dome.
 Inside, it can be seen an image of Our Lady of Sorrows, dress carving, and recumbent Christ in the urn, works of sculptor Quintín de Torre.
+In addition, the work of the sculptor Jesús Cepeda, Holy Christ of Health, stands out, owned by the Brotherhood of the Passion.

 When you leave the chapel, you can contemplate the altarpiece of Our Lady of Perpetual Help in beautiful Icon.
 Next to the Icon, there is an image of Saint Roque with his whippet and pumpkin, star of epidemics and plagues, reminiscent of what happened in the past in Bilbao, and Saint Isidro farmer, whose brotherhood grouped together many farmers who were in this porch in the past.